aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 You can add as many connections with different connection settings as you need to each driver.

 The `'default'` redis connection is used by the Laravel Redis facade by default.

 The Laravel Redis facade can use any of the `'redis'` connections by explicitly referencing the connection by connection name.

-Examples of using both the default connection and named connections will be shown in the following sections.
+Examples of using both the default connection and named connections are shown in the following sections.

 ## Avoiding namespace conflicts when using the default phpredis client

-The only down side of using the default `'phpredis'` redis client is that you can not use the Laravel redis facade alias within your application.
+There is one downside of using the default `'phpredis'` Redis client.
+The downside is that you will not be able to use the default Laravel Redis facade alias specified in the `config/app.php` file within your application unless it is renamed.

 This is because the `phpredis` extension has a class named `Redis` that conflicts with the `Redis` facade class name.

+If you choose not to rename the alias, then you need to use the `Redis` facade class directly using the full facade class namespace.

-So in order to use the `Redis` facade in our application code we must either fully qualify the class name with the class namespace or import the namespace into the file where we use the facade class.
+To use the `Redis` facade in our application code we must either fully qualify the class name with the class namespace or import the namespace into the file where we use the facade class.
 Both of these cases is demonstrated below:

 ```php
 # fully namespace qualified class name